AdobeDocs/journey-optimizer.en/help/using/sms/sms-opt-out.md

 These keywords typically trigger an automatic standard reply from your third party provider.
 You can confirm this directly with your provider or via their documentation site.

+When using Infobip, ensure that the Forwarding action is set to Pull configuration.

 No steps are required to ensure that SMS opt-out capabilities are working in Adobe Journey Optimizer as the keyword responses STOP, UNSTOP, START, QUIT, CANCEL, END, and UNSUBSCRIBE are automatically recognized.
 Profiles opt-out statuses are updated in real time in Adobe Journey Optimizer.